ollipekka/Noobish/README.md

 ## Scaling

 Noobish supports scaling the UI components for larger screens.
-Due to use of spritefonts, text will not be scaled.
+The library relies on spritefonts and text will not be scaled.

 ## Theme

-Noobish monogame implementation supports only a single theme.
-Each component can be themed separately.
+Noobish has a default renderer.
+Only single theme is supported.
+Each component can be themed separately using NinePatches.

 ## Limitations